 V{CC} and ground noise problems can be easily minimized by following some simple rules when laying out the PCB.
 In general, multi-layer printed circuit layouts should include V{CC} and ground planes.
 If a simple two-sided board, then wide V{CC} and ground traces should be used, and an effort to layout V{CC} and ground planes on the foil and component sides should be made.
-Most importantly, the DDC should have a decoupling capacitor placed as close to its V{CC} and ground plane as hown in Figure 6.32.
-This capacitor should be a low series inductance type ceramic capacitor.
+Most importantly, the DDC should have a decoupling capacitor placed as close to its V{CC} and ground be a low series inductance type ceramic capacitor.
 Additionally, it may be desirable to add a 3-10 μ F tantalum capacitor in parallel with the ceramic to offer further decoupling.